MahmoudAbdallah2/Rego/README.md

 Prepare the Input Data: Collect the AWS configuration data (S3 bucket policies, security group rules) and structure it in a JSON format.

 Run the Policy:
 Save the Rego policies to a file, e.g., aws_security.rego.
-Use OPA to evaluate the policy against the input data: bash
+Use OPA to evaluate the policy against the input data:
-Copy code

 opa eval --input input.json --data aws_security.rego 'data.aws.security.s3.deny'

-Interpret the Results:
+The Results:
 The evaluation will return the buckets or security groups that violate the defined policies.